crowdsecurity/home-assistant-addons/README.md

 # How to

+* CrowdSec: For the installations process, please refer to [this document](https://github.com/crowdsecurity/home-assistant-addons/blob/main/crowdsec/DOCS.md)

-For the installations process, please refer to [this document](https://github.com/crowdsecurity/home-assistant-addons/blob/main/crowdsec-firewall-bouncer/DOCS.md)
+* CrowdSec Firewall Bouncer: For the installations process, please refer to [this document](https://github.com/crowdsecurity/home-assistant-addons/blob/main/crowdsec-firewall-bouncer/DOCS.md)